 However, the reality speaks differently.
 The process of data annotation might be lengthy and repetitive, but it has never been easy, especially for managing annotation projects.
 In fact, many AI projects have failed and been shut down, due to the poor quality of training data and inefficient management.

-In this article, we will guide you through the Data annotation best practices to ensure high-quality training dataset outputs.
+In this article, we will guide you through the Data annotation best practices to ensure data labelling quality.
 This guide follows the steps in a data annotation project and how to successfully and effectively manage the project:

 - Define and plan the annotation project